 EDIT: April: The Denon HEOS system also offers wireless surround.
 The catch is even if you have a Denon Amp with HEOS you still need to buy the HEOS Wireless AVR unit.
 This will allow you to play wireless to a stereo, 2.1, 3.1 or 5.1 system using HEOS wireless speakers.
 See this link for more: https://amzn.to/2GRCx0t

 Ultimately if you still want the best surround experience from real Home Theatre setups you are going to want to run cable.
 The Amphony wireless unit is our second choice because it works, and has done for over a year – no latency, popping or dropouts.

-The idea of real audiophile quality purpose built wireless units is not here yet, but we’re optimistic they will get there – they are flooding the market more every year but still seemed targeted at the entry, mid-market.
-In the meantime we’ll continue to revel in our Atmos set up using the Amphone 1800 wireless units powering our Fluance surround sound speakers.
+The idea of real audiophile quality purpose-built wireless units is not here yet, but we’re optimistic they will get there – they are flooding the market more every year but still seemed targeted at the entry, mid-market.
+In the meantime, we’ll continue to revel in our Atmos set up using the Amphony 1800 wireless units powering our Fluance surround sound speakers.

 Amphony Wireless Surround Sound Speaker Kit

 - Amphony wireless works - ideally if you have line of sight